kubernetes-sigs/kueue/cmd/importer/README.md

 In order to use the manifests, you should:

-1. Update the used image
+1. (Optional) Build the image

-A minimal image containing the importer can be built by
+You can build a minimal image containing the importer by running the command:

 ```bash
 make importer-image